pantrypoints/sp/content/en/research/countries/china/xi/conclusion.md

-Comrade Xi Jinping is the core of the Party Central Committee and the core of the whole Party formed in the new era of socialism with Chinese characteristics, and the establishment of this status comes from the historic achievements and historic changes that he has made since the 18th National Congress of the Communist Party of China, and also from the strong creativity, cohesion, combat effectiveness and leading force of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, which was mainly founded by him.
+Comrade Xi Jinping is the core of the Party Central Committee and the core of the whole Party formed in the new era of socialism with Chinese characteristics, and the establishment of this status comes from the historic achievements and historic changes that he has made since the 18th National Congress of the CCP, and also from the strong creativity, cohesion, combat effectiveness and leading force of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, which was mainly founded by him.
 The 19th National Congress of the Communist Party of China named the Thought on Socialism with Chinese Characteristics for a New Era after